R3GAL0/Social-Network/README.md

     /api/thoughts
         get all thoughts
         get a thought by its id
-        post to make a new thought (don't forget to push the created thought's _id to the associated user's thoughts array field) put to update a thought by id delete to remove a thought by id /api/thoughts/:thoughtid/reactions
+        post to make a new thought
+            (don't forget to push the created thought's _id to the associated user's thoughts array field) tbd
+        put to update a thought by id
+        delete to remove a thought by id /api/thoughts/:thoughtid/reactions